Solid-OIDC: Global Access Token (GAT) Snapshot

 Clients are ephemeral, client registration is optional, and most Clients cannot keep secrets.
 These, among other factors, are what makes Client trust challenging.

-13.1OIDC ID Token Reuse
+13.1.
+Access Token Reuse

 This section is non-normative